Code-Institute-Submissions/GraceObaEllyone-Elyon-Global-Eductional-Hub_JulyResub/README.md

 **All courses are certified by recognised national and international awarding bodies. **

 **Learner's Data Acessibility**
+This ia an E-learning global inclusive content for for individaul.
+Its content is adaptable to meet specific need.
+The feature development of content will include speech and sign lanuage to meet the nee of a global context of disability.
 **Leaners’ Portfolio**
-Leaners’ end of course survey
-Learner's ratings | Evaluation
-**Learner's Experience**
+The will store learners details and work submitted for internal and externation varification by course enrolled on by the awarding bodies
+**Leaners’ end of course survey** It will store feedback from learners by the end of their course inclyding cerfifications **Learner's ratings | Evaluation** i.e. Learner's Experience
 1. I enrolled for Teaching assistant  @ level 2 childcare course, I was surprised with leve of suppoert I received.
 Thanks to my Tutor | Mrs E

 2. I am really enjoying the course and my placement now compared to my first review when I have not started my placement.
 I have gained a lot of knowledge from completing my previous assignments and continually developing new skills in the work environment from both the children and the staff.
 I have received a lot of support and helpful advice from my tutor.
 I hope that once I have completed the course, I will be able to progress with my career. | Mrs J Working with Children